 We’ve been using our Portable Satellite Station 2.0 for some time now, and it works great.
 One area that can be improved is the interface between the MacDoppler Satellite Tracking program we use and the GHTracker application, which controls the Green Heron Engineering RT-21 Az/El Rotator Controller in our setup.
 Our initial approach was to run the GHTracker app under Windows/VMWare on the same MacBook Air laptop that runs MacDoppler.
 While this approach works ok, it was more complex and less reliable than we had hoped.

-Fortunately, the interface between MacDoppler and GHTracker uses a UDP-based interface which will run over an IP network.
+Fortunately, MacDoppler and GHTracker use a UDP-based interface that will run over an IP network.

-Anita, AB1QB got great results using a Raspberry Pi 2 with a Touch Screen for her DX Alarm Clock Project so I decided to do something similar with GHTracker.
-The new Raspberry Pi 3 Model B boards feature a built-in WiFi networking interface and four USB ports which made the RPi 3 a perfect platform for this project.
-An email exchange with Jeff at Green Heron Engineering confirmed that GHTracker could be made to run under Linux on the Raspberry Pi (RPi).
+Anita, AB1QB, got great results using a Raspberry Pi 2 with a Touch Screen for her DX Alarm Clock Project, so I decided to do something similar with GHTracker.
+The new Raspberry Pi 3 Model B boards feature a built-in WiFi networking interface and four USB ports, making the RPi 3 a perfect platform for this project.
+An email exchange with Jeff at Green Heron Engineering confirmed that GHTracker could run under Linux on the Raspberry Pi (RPi).

 We wanted a compact package that did not require anything but a power supply to run the final project.
-There are lots of great choices of parts to build a Raspberry Pi system.
+There are many great parts available for building a Raspberry Pi system.
 Here’s what we used:

 - Raspberry PI 3 Model B 1.2GHz 64-bit quad-core ARMv8 CPU, 1GB RAM